h8d13/Vase/README.md

 ### From an existing arch installation (For devs)

-> On an exisitng install use sudo.
+> On an existing install use sudo.

 `$ ./main -t (*args)` : Launch TUI forked KDE install
 > This will check system subdeps for Arch to Arch installs.